i4mShayan/Book-Summary-Image-Generation/README.md

 # Book-Summary-Image-Generation
 ## Description
 Imagine capturing the essence of a book in a single image!
-This project tackled the challenge of processing summaries from a massive dataset of `16,559` books.
+This project tackled the challenge of processing summaries from a big dataset of `16,559` books.
 The goal?
-To automatically generate images that reflect the vibe of each book.
+To generate images that reflect the vibe of each book.

 ## Project phases